James V. Forrestal Building: Occupancy by the Department of Energy

-About the building
+In 2026, it was announced that the Department of Energy would move to the Lyndon Baines Johnson Building after the Department of Education moves out.

+Description

 The Forrestal's North Building (left) is joined to the East Building (rear right) by a bridge.
 The West Building is visible in the right foreground.

 The Forrestal Building is located at 1000 Independence Avenue SW.
 The site is bounded by Independence Avenue SW, 9th Street SW, 11th Street SW, and the CSX railroad tracks (which run below-grade along what used to be Maryland Avenue on a southwest–northeast alignment).
 Although the site falls within the protected historic area of the National Mall, the Forrestal Building itself is not on the National Register of Historic Places.

 Forrestal is a single building, although it consists of three structures (often referred to as "building"): An East Building with eight floors above ground; the North Building with four floors above ground, and a West Building with two floors above ground.
 Two floors of underground office space (including the area beneath 10th Street) connect all three structures.
 The exterior of the Forrestal Building is clad in pre—cast concrete units, each of which has two recessed glass windows.
 The interior office space was configured by interior designers, and was one of the first large office buildings in the country to be designed by this type of professional.
 The interior space of all three buildings is open and contains few walls.
 This configuration was chosen not only because it was considered a superior design, but because it was supposed to provide the greatest flexibility in office management.
 This open space was subsequently divided into offices by installing walls, which created significant ventilation and lighting problems.
 Although press reports at the time of its construction said the site was 9.6 acre in size, a 2005 report listed the size of the site as 15.9 acre.
 As of 2005, the building had 809 underground and 43 aboveground parking spaces.